dsxmachina/rfm/README.md

 - Rename a file or directory (rename)
 - Delete a file or directory (delete)

+Note: You can change the keybindings for this.

 ### Preview-Engine

 There is a simple preview engine, that generates text previews of the currently selected file.